 Show your completed Project Manual and one (1) Food Snack from the following choices: Instant Cocoa Mix or Snickersnack (shown in a quart-size resealable plastic bag); Ants on a Log or Marshmallow Puffs (show four (4) on an 8" disposable plate in a resealable plastic bag).
 Snack recipes are in the project manual.
-All boldface items above need to be present for judging.

-LEGOS[®]
+LEGOS®

-Show your completed Project Manual and your Lego[®] model.
+Show your completed Project Manual and your Lego® model.
 The base of your model can be no larger than 12" x 12" square and stand no more than 12" high (please bring in a small box/tray to keep all parts together).
 Be creative and use your imagination.
-Lego[®] accessories (i.e. figurines, trees, etc.) can be used to enhance your model.
+Lego® accessories (i.e. figurines, trees, etc.) can be used to enhance your model.
 Your model must be your own design and not from a kit or Internet pattern.
-All boldface items above need to be present for judging.